 The FFSG is concerned with conserving the aquatic environment worldwide, maintaining fish biodiversity and ensuring sustainable fisheries in relation to people and water resource use.

-LINKit consult provides specialist advice to solve issues on land and water management.
+OAK consult provides specialist advice to solve issues on land and water management.
 We bring people, ideas and resources together to help realize ambitions.
 Our inspiration is on improvement of the quality of water, nature and landscape.

 The Regional Water Authority Amstel, Gooi and Vecht (AGV) is responsible for the water management around Amsterdam.
 AGV provides protection against flooding, improves the quality of surface water and creates free migration routes for fish.